top of page

 • antimicrobial components

-They provide almost immediate pain relief, often within minutes.
+In many (not all) cases, they provide almost immediate pain relief, often within minutes.
 Dressings may need replacing every 1–3 days until pain settles.
 The most common dressing used for a dry socket in Australia is called Alvelogyl.

 3. Pain Medications